Andrew Goldberg (director): Early films

-A Yiddish World Remembered (2002) focuses on the story of Jewish life in Eastern Europe before the Holocaust, as told by some of the remaining eyewitnesses.
-This film was hosted by Oscar-nominated actor Elliott Gould and was commissioned, funded, and distributed by PBS.
+A Yiddish World Remembered (2002) examines Jewish life in Eastern Europe before the Holocaust as recounted by surviving eyewitnesses.
+The film was hosted by the Oscar-nominated actor Elliott Gould and was commissioned, funded, and distributed by PBS.
 It won a New York Emmy Award for Outstanding Historical/Cultural Programming in 2003.

-In 2004, Walter Cronkite hosted Goldberg's film Proud to Serve, which explores the life and culture of the US Army through personal stories of veterans.
-It premiered nationally on American Public Television and was hailed by the Wall Street Journal as an "extraordinary and absorbing" film that's "...not to be missed."
+In 2004, Walter Cronkite hosted Goldberg's film Proud to Serve, which explores the life and culture of the U.S. Army through the personal stories of veterans.
+It premiered nationally on American Public Television.